Vermont Advance Directive for Health Care

 - You may do either of these by telling your family or your doctor, but it is generally better for you and your family if you write down your wishes.

 - You may use this form in its entirety or you may use any part of it.
-For example, if you simply want to choose an agent in Part One, you may do so and go directly to Part Five to sign this in the presence of appropriate witnesses.
+For example, if you simply want to choose an agent in Part One, you may do so and go directly to Part Seven to sign this in the presence of appropriate witnesses.

 - You are also free to use a different form as long as it is properly signed and witnessed.